l8nite/JsonApiNet/README.md

 This library was written against **v1.0** of [the JSON API specification](http://jsonapi.org/format/)

-> If you're looking for a serializer for your API, give the not-affiliated [JsonApiMediaTypeFormatter](https://github.com/rmichela/JsonApiMediaTypeFormatter) library a try.
+> If you're looking for a serializer for your API, give the [JsonApiMediaTypeFormatter](https://github.com/rmichela/JsonApiMediaTypeFormatter) library a try.

 Basic Usage
 ---
-Here is a simple JSON API document representing a list of articles.
-The single article in the list has an id, a title, and a URL where you can fetch the article resource.
+Here is a simple JSON API document representing a single article.
+The article has an id, a title, and a URL where you can fetch the article resource.

     {
       "data": {